MelSumner/ember-a11y-roadmap/rfc-research/router/ideas-and-experiments.md

 ### Setting "container" focus
 - Body element focus: Setting focus on the `<body>` element DID move the focus, but it didn't read out the new page content as we desired.
 - first div in the body: this also moved the focus but nothing was read out in the screen reader.
-- Setting focus on an element that we know changed in the routes: This worked.
-The screen reader read out the new content.
+- Setting focus on an element that we know changed in the routes: **This worked.** The screen reader read out the new content.
 In this case, we focused on the h1 for each page.

-### Next question to answer:
+### Questions to answer:

 Does the screen reader have some sort of dom cache, where if we pass it the same element with new content, it doesn't read it out because it thinks it's the same element/content?